-Dr. Rosetta Sandidge, Senior Associate Dean for Academic Programs, Accreditation, and Planning
+Dr. Melody Noland, Interim Associate Dean for Academic Programs, Accreditation, and Planning

-Dr. Sandidge serves as senior associate dean and associate professor in the Department of Curriculum and Instruction.
+Dr. Noland serves as interim associate dean and professor in the Department of Kinesiology and Health Promotion.
 In close collaboration with program faculties across the educator preparation unit, she is responsible for program development and evaluation, state and national accreditation, compliance of the College with state and federal regulations related to educator preparation, and strategic planning.
-Her areas of academic interest and research include teacher induction, classroom management, and gender equity.

 Dr. Gerry Swan, Assistant Dean for Program Assessment